joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6426703/2025/06/15/yankees-sloppy-loss-to-red-sox/

 **Infantino's Club World Cup is alive - and on opening night it sort of worked**\
-`The opening night of Infantino's “new era for soccer” was not without its cringe moments but it also delivered a fun game of football`\
+`The opening night of FIFA's “new era for soccer” was not without its cringe moments, but it also delivered a fun game of football`\
 https://nytimes.com/athletic/6426398/2025/06/15/club-world-cup-review-fifa-inter-miami-al-ahly-infantino/

 **Trump's Military Parade Met With Nationwide Protests**\